 The Republicans were losing until the president went in there.

-They better get on his agenda and get things done, like immigration, like making the tax cuts permanent.
+They better get on his agenda and get things done like immigration, like making the tax cuts permanent.

 I mean, I watched this guy on Saturday night.

-So uh there were a Harbinger's ill.
+So there were harbingers of ill.

-I I wrote a piece for Fox News.com, which uh said it was a good night for the Democrats and a good night for Donald Trump.
+I wrote a piece for FoxNews.com, which said it was a good night for the Democrats and a good night for Donald Trump.

 That's how I see it.

-All right, let's now look at, you know, there had been predictions of a massive blue wave.
+Let's now look at, you know, there had been predictions of a massive blue wave.

 I think the senatorial map in particular looks good for Republicans.

-I I I certainly see a pickup in Florida.
+I certainly see a pickup in Florida.

-Uh I think Rick Scott is a very popular governor, and I think he'd beat Bill Nelson there.
+I think Rick Scott is a very popular governor, and I think he'd beat Bill Nelson there.

 I would imagine that the Republicans have an advantage in the Senate.

-Uh Doug, what do you think?
+Doug, what do you think?

-I think there is a slight advantage, but uh John McLaughlin is pointing to what the issue really is in the election.
+I think there is a slight advantage, but John McLaughlin is pointing to what the issue really is in the election.

-Not so much a democratic wave in the sense of people rallying to the Democratic Party.
+Not so much a Democratic wave in the sense of people rallying to the Democratic Party.

 And that's really the issue.